JerryChiaRuiChang/FLAME/cran-comments.md

 This is a resubmission.
 In this version I have:

--   Add method reference with arXiv citation to package DESCRIPTION
+-   Take out package title quotation marks

+-   Change Description text to undirected quotation marks ('FLAME').

--   Add examples to Rd files
+-   Replace dontrun{} to donttest{} for some Rd examples.

 Test environments
 -----------------